Sailing the Broad Rivers

 as it makes its way to the Port of Baton Rouge (Webmaster, 2016).

 It’s fun to make the crossing, except that it’s entirely too short a trip for one who would like to spend a couple of hours on the water.
 For that, one really would have to take a Sunday cruise aboard the SS Natchez in New Orleans.
 But that’s not a ferry.

 Now that I’ve left Baton Rouge, I have to take my ferry rides through YouTube videos.
 I find it fun to watch the Shelter Island ferries as they load and traverse the Peconic River between Shelter Island and North Haven on Long Island.

 The deck crews direct the cars to park for the most efficient weights and balances possible.
 Heavier vehicles are directed to the portside and center.
 Lighter vehicles are directed to the starboard side, where the engine and wheelhouse are located.
 Of course, if the vehicles that board don’t offer a good distribution of weight, the deck crews have to juggle them as best they can.

-When the ship leaves the dock, it travels upstream (downstream for the opposite ferry) for a certain distance to ensure a safe space between the boats.
+When the boat leaves the dock, it travels upstream (downstream for the opposite ferry) for a certain distance to ensure a safe space between the boats.
+The maneuver also makes it easier for the boats to moor when they reach their destination.
 Almost certainly, maritime regulations stipulate what that distance should be just as surely as aviation regulations stipulate how far apart airplanes must fly.
 It’s a good regulation, for the river currents and winds are visibly strong.
 As the ship nears the opposite dock, it drives straight in and discharges the vehicles.
 Take a look at this video and see if you find it both fun and informative to watch: Shelter Island Ferry.
 The Hamptons, New York. https://www.youtube.com/watch?v=0QOIXqdhgm8